Best kefir in Australia reviewed

 low actual amount of probiotics (ie colony forming units) compared to some leading brands

-Other kefirs in Australian supermarkets
+Other kefir in Australian supermarkets

 Babushka’s kefir